hjyssg/ShiguReader/README_English.md

 ##### Features

-* view the thumbnails of zip/rar/7zip files
+* display the thumbnails of zip/rar/7zip files
 * sort/search files
 * re-compress images to save disk space
 * move/delete files
-* play music files inside compressed files
+* play music files that are in the compressed files
-* play mp4/mkv/avi files
+* play mp4/mkv/avi files and display their tags
 * show statistics chart of all collections
 * same color theme as exh**tai
-* server runs on Windows/*nix
+* support Windows/*nix servers
-* client runs on any modern browser(except IE)
+* client can run on any modern browser(except IE/Edge), including mobile phone(no need to install other softwares)
 * browse image files in folders

+### File Format Support

+* Support regular zip/rar/7zip files
+* Format support of image/video/music files depends on the browser.
+Support typical jpg,png,png,mp4,avi,mp3,wav files
+* More details in src/util.js

-### 使用
+### Instruction

-For windows, downloaded the zip
+* For windows, download the zip file
-Modify ini，then click ShiguReader.exe
+* Modify ini file, then click the ShiguReader.exe
-For *nix people and developer, please refer to [Readme_Env_Setup](https://github.com/hjyssg/ShiguReader/blob/dev/Readme_Env_Setup.md)
+* For *nix users and developers, please refer to [Readme_Env_Setup](https://github.com/hjyssg/ShiguReader/blob/dev/Readme_Env_Setup.md)

 ### Third Party Dependency
-It is nice to have, but not mandatory install imagemagick  from https://imagemagick.org
+It is nice to have, but not necessary install imagemagick  from https://imagemagick.org

 ##### Safety
 ShiguReader is not safe when being accessed from the public IP.
 The server is not prepared for any cyber attack.

-If you just want to read comic or watch anime when going outside, you can just download files into you tablet.
+If you just want to read comic or watch anime when going outside, you can download the files to you tablet.
 For example, my ipad has VLC for video and ComicGlass for comic.
 I download file in Chrome browser and save them to the apps.

 ##### How to use on NAS